I was in tears on my neighbour’s doorstep

 You don’t need a parrot to make you laugh

 If you think your ears can take it listen to me and Shaggy (my current parrot) singing together.
-(Neither of us can sing — take this as a warning! ????).
+(Neither of us can sing—take this as a warning!).
 But you will hear how he loves to laugh.

-By the way, I didn’t shove Shaggy into this pipe, it’s one of his favourite places to ‘hide’ — and it’s much easier to retrieve him from his hidey-hole than climbing up a ladder to the top of tree!
+By the way,I didn’t shove Shaggy into this pipe, it’s one of his favourite places to ‘hide’—and it’s much easier to retrieve him from his hidey-hole than climbing a ladder to the top of a tree!

-PS.
-The dog in the top photo is Rowf, my first Bearded Collie — he was a nut case.
-He lived to entertain people (can’t you tell?).
-And yes, I do seem to have a penchant for peculiar pets!
+The dog in the title photo is Rowf, my first Bearded Collie — he was a nut case!
+Although I trained him for obedience and agility competitions, he had his own ideas.
+He lived just to entertain people (can’t you tell?).
+I could write a book about some of the hilarious situations he landed me in.

 Tags: Communication skills, Fun and laughter, Health and wellbeing, Interpersonal skills, Thinking and mindset